marcelrienks/AwsDeveloperCertificationSummary/README.md

 * bucket-name.s3-website.region.amazonaws.com

 Alternatively you can use a Route 53 domain name, and register a bucket with the ***exact*** same name.
-## CORS (Cross Origin Resource Sharing)
+## Cross Origin Resource Sharing (CORS):
 With regards to S3 when using hosting a website, CORS refers to allowing one S3 Bucket website, to access resources in another S3 bucket website.

 This can be done by using the domain name for the website that is requesting access to a shared resource in another website.
 Then under the permissions of the shared resource website, configure CORS by setting the allowed origin to that of the requesting website domain.
-## Performance Optimisation
+## Performance Optimisation:
 S3 is designed to support very high request rates.
-If the bucket receives more than 3500 PUT / LIST / DELETE, or more than 300 GET requests per second, there are some best practice guidlines to help optimisation.
+If the bucket receives more than 3500 PUT / LIST / DELETE, or more than 300 GET requests per second, there are some best practice guidelines to help optimisation.
-### **GET** Intensive workloads
+### **Get** Intensive workloads
 Use CloudFront CDN service to improve performance by caching content at edge locations
 ### **Mixed** workloads (GET, PUT, DELETE etc.)
 The key names used for your content objects can impact performance.
-S3 uses the key bame to determine which partition an object will be stored in.
+S3 uses the key name to determine which partition an object will be stored in.
 However in 2018 Amazon announced a massive increase in S3 performance, which means logical and sequential naming patterns can now be used without any performance implications
-# CloudFront (CDN - Content Delivery Network)
+# CloudFront:
-*A CDN is a system of distributed servers that deliver webpages and other web content to users based on geographic locations, the origin of the content, and a content delivery server.*
+*A Content Delivery Network (CDN) is a system of distributed servers that deliver webpages and other web content to users based on geographic locations, the origin of the content, and a content delivery server.*

-CloudFront is a fast, highly secure and programmable content delivery network (CDN), that can be used to deliver your entire website, including dynamic, static, streaming, and interactive content using a global network of Edge locations,
+CloudFront is a fast, highly secure and programmable CDN, that can be used to deliver your entire website, including dynamic, static, streaming, and interactive content using a global network of Edge locations,

 CloudFront works by using 'Edge Locations' which are a collection of servers which are in a  geographically dispersed data centers around the world.
 These data centers are used by CloudFront to keep a cache of copies of your content.
 Which allows users to access this content from the nearest edge location, rather than the origin location, which is much farther away.
 Once the first request is made, the edge location forwards on the request to the origin, downloads the content, and stores a cached version on that edge location.
 Allowing any future requests to be downloaded directly from the edge location.